We all love a good meal! Meals and meal prep are a big part of life and they will be an important part of camp life as well.

 How do vegans handle it?

 We also find that outside of an amazing salad, vegan recipes take a bit more thought and time then we have to give here in our little camp kitchen.
-If you are a strict vegan and would have difficulty being flexible then you will have a difficult time keeping up with the demands of cold weather, long days and the desire it creates for hot food with dense calories.
+If you are a strict vegan and would have difficulty being flexible then you will have a difficult time keeping up with the demands of cold weather, long days, and the desire it creates for hot food and dense calories.

 That being said we have had vegans who managed themselves quite well without putting additional demands on the group.
 Flexibility is key.